India News | Draft COP27 Climate Deal Shows Inaction on Loss & Damage Funding | LatestLY

-New Delhi, Nov 18 (PTI) A formal draft of an UN summit's climate deal that came out on Friday makes no mention of India's call for phase down of all fossil fuels.
+New Delhi, Nov 18 (PTI) A formal draft of the UN climate summit deal that came out on Friday makes no mention of India's call for phase down of all fossil fuels.

 The draft showed little progress on key issues like loss and damage funding, adaptation fund replenishment and a new collective quantified goal on climate finance.